mkonji008/ansible-collection/README.md

 My personal Ansible automation collection.

-This repository contains various automation playbooks and roles designed to simplify and streamline application deployments and management across different environments.
+ Playbooks for CM and deployments across different environments.
 I have a another large private repo with much more and I'll add other projects once I scrub them.

 ## Ansible Projects